conduit-design/conduit_design/README.md

 ## Privacy & Data Usage

-> [!NOTE]
-> Only data you actively work on is exposed to external services.
-See below regarding what gets exposed.
+Only data you activly work on is exposed to external services.
+See bellow regarding what gets exposed

-1. Conduit is an entirely local application and has no analytics and does not call any external service or server.
+1. Conduit is an entirly local application and has no analytics and does not call any external service or server.
 2. Conduit uses (Cursor / VSCode) as your daily driver.
 If you trust them your good to go.
 Their EULA applies.
-3. Conduit connects to google-gemini, anthropic, openAI api's if you use the "instant edit" feature.
+3. Conduit connects to google-gemini, antrhropic, openAI api's if you use the "instant edit" feature.
 Their EULA applies.

 ## Auto-Updates